mwarning/meshnet-lab/README.md

 Emulate mobile ad-hoc mesh networks of hundreds of nodes on a computer.
 The network is realized using Linux network namespaces that are connected via virtual Ethernet interfaces.
 The network is defined in a JSON file.

-Each namespace can run its own routing progam and sees a single `uplink` interface.
-A packet send on this interface will be received on the uplinks of all connected namespaces.
-Different network characteristics like bandwidth, packet loss, latency and others can be set using [traffic control](https://en.wikipedia.org/wiki/Tc_(Linux)).
+Supported is the emulation of different network characteristics like bandwidth, packet loss, latency and others using [traffic control](https://en.wikipedia.org/wiki/Tc_(Linux)).
 Node mobility is supported as well.
+The emulation can run distributed on multiple computers and is lightweight enough to support >200 of nodes on a single desktop computer alone.

 This project is meant to test Mobile AdHoc Mesh routing protocols.
 Out of the box supported are [Babel](https://www.irif.fr/~jch/software/babel/), [B.A.T.M.A.N.-adv](https://www.open-mesh.org/projects/open-mesh/wiki), [OLSR1](https://github.com/OLSR/olsrd), [OLSR2](https://github.com/OLSR/OONF), [BMX6](https://github.com/bmx-routing/bmx6), [BMX7](https://github.com/bmx-routing/bmx7), [Yggdrasil](https://github.com/yggdrasil-network) and [CJDNS](https://github.com/cjdelisle/cjdns).
 Check out the [test results](results/README.md).